campa-consortium/pals/source/element-kinds.md

 (s:nullele)=
 ## NullEle Element

-Placeholder element used for bookkeeping.
+Placeholder element used for bookkeeping when constructing the expanded lattice.

-Under Construction...
+This element can be used as a reference element for superpositions.
+`NullEle` elements are not generally useful otherwise.

+This element does not have any associated parameter groups.

 %---------------------------------------------------------------------------------------------------
 (s:octupole)=